-Alongside zero-hour contracts, refugees have to get accustomed to the new environment of a host country and financial support.
+Alongside zero hour contracts, refugees have to get accustomed to the new environment of a host country and financial support.
 The devastating story of Mercy Baguma shows the lack of support from host countries.
 Mercy Baguma was a Ugandan refugee living in Glasgow, Scotland.
 She lived with her young infant but was left with very little financial support from the UK government.
 In the UK, refugees are entitled to only £36.95 a week and £3 extra if you have a child aged 1-3 years.
 This £3 extra isn’t even enough to buy the average priced children’s nappies in the UK, which on average cost £5.
 This unacceptably small income is potentially one of the reasons Mercy Baguma ended up in destitution and consequently led to her death.
 This not only shows the UK’s harsh support system but how refugee women are affected differently.
 Women are more likely to be looking after a child and feel the responsibility to put their child’s health before their own while struggling financially.

 Furthermore, in many societies around the globe, women are still presumed to be the main caregiver.
 This ingrained idea does not disappear in refugee settings, and women will often still feel that they are responsible for bringing up the children in such a difficult environment.
-The pressure only continues when they also take on the responsibility to care for the old and sick, often prioritizing other family members before their own health.
+The pressure only continues when they also take on the responsibility to care for the old and sick, often prioritising other family members before their own health.

 Education is also a critical institution that inevitably gets interrupted during war.
 This interruption can have a different effect on young girls than boys.
 Many communities around the globe don’t value girls’ education equally as boys’ education.
 Thus when there is acute poverty or lack of access, which is often the case with many refugee families, girls are dropped out of the schools much earlier, and at a higher rate than boys.
 Education is crucial for girls and can act as a form of protection against societal dangers.
-When not in education, girls can be at a high risk of forced marriage, child marriage, sexual exploitation, or exploitative labor.
-During a humanitarian crisis, global responses do not usually put education on the list of priorities.
+When not in education, girls can be at a high risk of forced marriage, child marriage, sexual exploitation, or exploitative labour.
+During a humanitarian crisis, global responses do not usually put education in the list of priorities.
 However, looking at the consequences for girls without education, this needs to change.
-Education can bring about hope for young girls who have gone through a traumatic experience and maybe in a hostile environment.
+Education can bring about hope for young girls who have gone through a traumatic experience and may be in a hostile environment.
 Education may act as their only support system for their development as well as protecting them from external risks.

-‘We should not ask a child forced to flee her home to also give up her education and her dreams for the future’ -Malala Yousafzai
+“We should not ask a child forced to flee her home to also give up her education and her dreams for the future”-Malala Yousafzai

 Sexual, Reproductive and Maternal Health